yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 * Provide timely responses.
 More time needs to be scheduled for answering discussion questions when deadlines for homework, quizzes, and other milestones approach.

-* Discourage redundancy: before responding to a post search for similar posts.
-Make your response in the most pertinent or active thread, then use links to direct other posts to that thread.
+* Discourage redundancy: before responding to a post, search for similar posts.
+Make your response in the most pertinent or active thread, then copy its URL and use it to respond to the redundant threads.

 * Publicize issues raised in the discussions: add questions and their answers to an FAQ discussion category, or announce them on the Course Info page.

 For a template that you can use to develop guidelines for your course moderators, see :ref:`Guidance for Discussion Moderators`.

 ==================
-Edit Posts
+Edit Messages
 ==================

-Posts and responses can be edited by discussion moderators, community TAs, and admins.
+Discussion moderators, community TAs, and admins can edit the content of posts, responses, and comments.
 Posts that include spoilers or solutions, or that contain inappropriate or off-topic material, should be edited quickly to remove text, images, or links.

 #.
 Log in to the course with your discussion administrator username.

 #.
-Click the **Edit** button below the post or response.
+Click the **Edit** button below the post or response or the pencil icon for the comment.

 #.
-Remove the problematic portion of the post, or replace it with standard text such as "[REMOVED BY MODERATOR]".
+Remove the problematic portion of the message, or replace it with standard text such as "[REMOVED BY MODERATOR]".

 #.
 Communicate the reason for your change.
 For example, "Posting a solution violates the honor code."

 ==================
-Delete Posts
+Delete Messages
 ==================

-Posts and responses can be deleted by discussion moderators, community TAs, and admins.
+Discussion moderators, community TAs, and admins can delete the content of posts, responses, and comments.
 Posts that include spam or abusive language may need to be deleted, rather than edited.

 #.
 Log in to the course with your discussion administrator username.

 #.
-Click the **Delete** button below the post or response.
+Click the **Delete** button below the post or response or the "X" icon for  the comment.

 #.
 Click **OK** to confirm the deletion.

 .. how to communicate with the poster?

-**Important**: If a post is threatening or indicates serious harmful intent, contact campus security at your institution.
+**Important**: If a message is threatening or indicates serious harmful intent, contact campus security at your institution.
 Report the incident before taking any other action.

 ==================================
 Respond to Reports of Misuse
 ==================================

-Students can use the **Report Misuse** flag to indicate posts that they find inappropriate.
-Moderators, community TAs, and admins can check for posts that have been flagged in this way and edit or delete them as needed.
+Students can use the **Report Misuse** flag to indicate messages that they find inappropriate.
+Moderators, community TAs, and admins can check for messages that have been flagged in this way and edit or delete them as needed.

 #.
 View the live version of your course and click **Discussion** at the top of the page.

 #.
-On the drop-down list of discussion topics click **Show Flagged Discussions**.
+On the drop-down Discussion list click **Flagged Discussions**.

 #.
 Review each post listed as a flagged discussion.
 Posts and responses show a flag and **Misuse Reported** in red font; comments show only a red flag.

 #.
-Edit or delete the post.
-Alternatively, leave the post unchanged and click **Misuse Reported** or the flag to remove  the notification.
+Edit or delete the post, response, or comment.
+Alternatively, to remove the misuse flag from a message click **Misuse Reported** or the red flag icon.

 ===============
 Block Users